Philip Poole-Wilson: Research achievements

 His interests in the epidemiology of heart failure involved him in studies which showed that heart failure in the UK was much more common than was generally thought and that it was most often caused by coronary heart disease.

 Cardiovascular disease in women and the effects of ovarian hormones in arteries were also among his special interests.
 Studies he helped design and became involved with included the effects of oestradiol-17B on intracellular calcium regulation in cardiac and endothelial cells, the effects of oestrogen in coronary arteries in vivo that showed beneficial effects in women, not in men and those that showed positive effects of estradiol in women with Syndrome X.

-He realized that patients with heart failure could be rescued from acute decompensation by drugs, but for many, a lifetime on heart failure medication offers a limited existence.
-The advent of reliable, untethered, left ventricular assist devices (LVADs), a form of artificial heart, interested him greatly and together with Stephen Westaby at Oxford he assessed a number of patients who subsequently received the Jarvic axial impellor pump as a life-time treatment.
-None of these patients were suitable for transplantation.
-Although the series was small it was published in the Lancet.
-One of these patients survived for 7 years and served as an excellent ambassador for the idea of life-time treatment with an LVAD.
-Of course Philip was most anxious to carry out a proper randomized controlled trial to obtain proper evidence and avoid the risk of "technology creep".
-Unfortunately this was not achieved but eventually it will happen and when it does Philip's pioneering efforts should be remembered.
+He recognized that while drug therapy could stabilize episodes of acute decompensation in patients with heart failure, long-term medical management often remained limited.
+He took an interest in the development of reliable, untethered left ventricular assist devices (LVADs), and, together with Stephen Westaby at Oxford, assessed a number of patients who subsequently received the Jarvik axial impeller pump as long-term therapy.
+None of these patients were suitable candidates for transplantation.
+Although the series was small, the findings were published in The Lancet.
+One patient survived for seven years with an LVAD.
+He also supported the need for a properly conducted randomized controlled trial to establish evidence and address concerns about “technology creep”, although such a trial was not completed during his lifetime.

 He was chairman or a member of the steering committee of many large-scale international drug trials that have influenced treatment of cardiovascular disease.
 These include ATLAS (lisinopril in heart failure), COMET (beta-blockers in heart failure), ACTION (nifedipine in chronic angina), and SENIORS (management of heart failure in the elderly).

 He published widely, with 557 items on PubMed as of February 2011 (several studies with which he was involved were published after his death).